-Identified need-The assessment for this option is similar to Option 2.2.
-Each of Jemena's approximately 4,743 customers would have to reduce consumption by more than 50% for the summer peak to achieve a 15.3 MVA reduction.
-This scale of reduction is considered unrealistic even if accompanied by incentivizing subsidies (not met).
+Identified need - The assessment for this option is similar to Option 2.2.
+Each of JEN's approximately 4,866 customers at EP would have to reduce consumption by approximately 62% during the summer peak period to achieve a 16.3 MVA reduction (16.3 MVA / 26.3 MVA = 62%).
+This scale of reduction is considered unrealistic even if accompanied by significant subsidies to incentivise customers to do this (Not met).

-Technical-This option is technically feasible and the type of efficiencies required achievable if sufficient customers are willing to invest in such measures (fully met).
+Technical - This option is technically feasible and the type of efficiencies required achievable if sufficient customers are willing to invest in such measures (fully met).

-Commercial-Unclear that this is commercially feasible (not fully met).
+Commercial - Unclear that this is commercially feasible. (not fully met).

-Timing-This type of mass action would be difficult to promote and implement and unlikely to be completed in the timeframe required (not met).
+Timing - This type of mass action would be difficult to promote and implement and unlikely to be completed in the timeframe required (Not fully met).